'Naruto' and 'Naruto Shippuden' are the property of Masashi Kishimoto and TV Tokyo.

 Three months later Karin was wading through marshland.
 Boots sunk into the swamp, each step arduous in humid heat.
 Panting, she hoisted herself up against a willow tree and clung to the trunk, counting on cascading branches to stay hidden in her exhaustion.
 She was being chased.
 Ironically by the person she had been ordered to track.
-One of Lord Orochimaru's top brass in the medical core had deserted and such betrayal would not be tolerated.
+One of Lord Orochimaru's top brass in the medical core had deserted.
 She straddled destitution when the terrible sound of sloshing water invaded her oasis.
 He had found her and he would kill her.

 "The hunter has become the hunted," he sneered and for once she let terror permeate.
 He may be a man of science but those large hands were capable of chocking the life out of her.
 The scalpel he wielded swiping a precise cut to her jugular any second.
 Panic stricken she pulled a blade from her holster, locking eyes with her pursuer.

 "Do it," she urged in a violent hiss.
 Adrenaline ruled her.
 "Now!"